 The National Assoc. of EMS Officials (NASEMSO) has ruled EMS provider licensure and certification to be synonymous and National Registry certification is recognized for reciprocity in 48 of our 50 states.

-Virginia Highlands Community College is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+Virginia Highlands Community College and Southwest Virginia are regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 Admission Requirements: Prior to the starting program courses, the applicant must: